broadinstitute/cromwell/docs/tutorials/HPCIntro.md

 * [Configuration Files](ConfigurationFiles.md)

 ### Goals

-At the end of this tutorial you'll have seen how to add a configuration section for the Local backend to your configuration file, and seen what changing some of the various options does.
+At the end of this tutorial you'll have set up Cromwell to run against your HPC cluster.
+We'll use SGE as an example but this applies equally to LSF and others.

 ### Let's get started!